Motion Picture Arts

 Extracurricular Studio/Gear Time:

-Each student has almost unlimited access to film equipment after hours to use in either the production studio or on location.
+Students have extensive access to film equipment after class hours for use in the production studio or on location while working on school or personal projects.

 Optional Computer Lab Time: